 - Email is not real-time – There is too much delay to have an active conversation, which is why more and more people are turning to instant messaging solutions (which also have their own security problems and are then outside of the company’s control).

-- It’s a poor way to share files – They don’t arrive in nicely organized directories that allow both parties see identical file and directory structures.
+- It’s a poor way to share files – They don’t arrive in nicely organized directories that allow both parties to see identical file and directory structures.

 - It’s a chaotic workflow method – Is email really the best possible driver of corporate and organizational workflow?

 - They’re costly – Intranets are expensive and time-consuming to implement.
-All employees need to understand all the features available to use it effectively and this requires long and complex employee onboarding caused by unfriendly Intranet user interfaces.
+All employees need to understand all the features available to use it effectively, and this requires long and complex employee onboarding caused by unfriendly Intranet user interfaces.